williamdemeo/Czerny/README.md

 The Czerny Conjecture is a statement about all finite automata, even those with more than two letters.
-So, while this program might be able to find a counter-example, it will not verify the Czerny Conjecture for a given n (since we're only checking automata with two letters---of course, the code could be generalized to use more letters).
+So, while this program might be able to find a counter-example, it will not verify the Czerny Conjecture for a given n (since we're only checking automata with two letters).
+Of course, the code could be modified to use more letters.

 Possible Improvements